 During the national liberation struggle, on the liberated territory in moments of rest, there were organized various sporting events to boost morale.

 On one occasion there was a football game.

 The game was full of violations, the referee was hesitant and inconsistent, and so the game was interrupted more than a few times.

 Tito, who was attending the game, bored with those constant interruptions suddenly went onto the field, took the referee’s whistle and turned to the players:

 “Now let’s see who will oppose the decisions of the referee?”

-There are many ridiculous ones such as Tito was murdered in Russia and the man who claimed his identity was a Russian spy, that he went to same high school as Adolf Hitler, that he was protected by the Vatican and belonged to the order of Freemasons.
+There are many ridiculous theories such as Tito being murdered in Russia and a man that claimed his identity was a Russian spy, or that he went to same high school as Adolf Hitler, that he was protected by the Vatican and belonged to the order of Freemasons.

 Do you know any anecdotes told by your parents or grandparents?
 Please share with us in the comments!